Localize site content

 What are the most dangerous asteroids known at this time?

 The Sentry Earth Impact Monitoring program maintains an impact risk table of the most interesting potential future impact threats based on current observations.
-Note that based on this analysis, the asteroid with the highest impact probability has only a 10% chance of Earth impact, beginning in 2095.

 How do we know the shape of an asteroid?
 Are asteroids spherical?

 Only a very small fraction of known asteroids have been studied in enough detail to determine their shapes.
 One way to determine an asteroid’s shape is by mapping its surface with radar.
 Another way is to use two or more telescopes to observe the asteroid simultaneously, a technique called interferometry.
-Some space probes have flown to asteroids and imaged them.
-Finally, a rough idea of an asteroid shape may be possible to determine from analyzing light curves of its rotation.
-But all of these techniques can be used to study only the largest asteroids.
-Since shapes for most asteroids are unknown, a sphere is used as a general model for determining the volume of an asteroid.
-The derived sizes are not actual measurements but estimates, since they are computed with some assumed values.
+A rough idea of an asteroid shape may be derived from analyzing how its brightness changes as it rotates (its “light curve”).
+And a few asteroids have been imaged directly by space probes.
+But most of these techniques can be used to study only the largest asteroids.

 Why does the probability of impact for a newly-discovered asteroid often increase with additional observations before decreasing?